 They spent many sleepless nights in their shop tinkering – trying to come up with a new idea.
 The result was a revolutionary new process: swaging and slip-fit connections.

 Swaging allowed them to shape rectangular and square steel tubing using specially designed machines in a way that had never been done before.
 Slip-fit connections permitted fitting the ends of that tubing together to create structurally sound connections.
 The reward for all the long evenings and hard work was a method for putting buildings up in much the same fashion as the Erector Set™ and LEGO™ of their childhoods: by simply sliding the components together.

 As the adage goes, they never looked back.
 The company became VersaTube and is now the leading producer of DIY building kits.
 Whether you want a garage, shed, or barn, the kits can normally be put together with just the help of a friend or spouse – the true definition of a DIY-friendly project.
 Unlike wood structures, you don’t have to be a carpenter to put up a VersaTube building and the galvanized steel can handle the harshest climates without warping, risking fire damage or being carried away by termites.
 And while they’re designed for homeowners, the buildings are also versatile enough to be used for commercial applications.

 Tim and Bruce know first-hand the sense of satisfaction that comes from building something from the ground up and you can too when you choose a VersaTube building kit.
 Their commitment to hard work and using only high-quality American made material has resulted in tens of thousands of VersaTube buildings going up across the country and around the world.

-Join the VersaTube family today as a customer or a dealer and experience for yourself what hard work and refusing to give up can achieve for you.
+Join the VersaTube team today as a customer or a dealer and experience for yourself what hard work and refusing to give up can achieve for you.